-This proposal was prepared in the context of Resolution Conf.
-14.8 (Rev. CoP17) on Periodic Review of the Appendices.
-The Animals Committee, at its 30th meeting (AC30, Geneva, July 2018) agreed with the recommendation from this Periodic Review that it would be appropriate to transfer Pseudomys fieldi praecornis to Appendix II and that the proposal to change the subspecies' name should be submitted for consideration at the present meeting.
+At its 30th meeting, the Animals Committee agreed with the recommendation from the review under Resolution Conf.
+14.8 (Rev. CoP17) that it would be appropriate to transfer the species to Appendix II, and that this proposal, together with that to change the subspecies' name should be submitted for consideration at the present meeting.